 There is only one testing computer for computer-based tests.
 Time slots fill up quickly and well in advance, particularly near the end of the semester.
 Schedule your test early, especially if you need the credits to graduate.
 Education majors should schedule tests prior to student teaching.
-Students are responsible to see that they wait at least 6 months (CLEP) or 3 months (DSST) before requesting to repeat a test not passed on the first attempt.
+Students are responsible to see that they wait at least 3 months (CLEP) (for tests taken after October 17, 2014; tests taken before this date cannot be repeated for 6 months) or 3 months (DSST) before requesting to repeat a test not passed on the first attempt.
 Test times: CLEP 1.5 hours, DSST 2 hours, MAT 1 hour, OPIc 40 minutes, OPI 20-30 minutes.

 CLEP: $80 () + $25 EMU proctoring fee ($50 proctoring fee for Community Testers)

 DSST: $80 (credit card when starting test) + $25 EMU proctoring fee

 MAT: $75 + $25 EMU proctoring fee ($100 combined total to EMU)